grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 ## Scenarios

 This test defines two [scenarios](https://k6.io/docs/using-k6/scenarios) to be executed.
-The `load` scenario applies the test load to the `httpbin` application for `30s` invoking the `default` function.
-The `disrupt` scenario invokes the `disrupt` function to inject a fault in the HTTP requests of the target application.
+- The `load` scenario applies the test load to the `httpbin` application for `30s`.
+It is called by the `default` function.
+- The `disrupt` scenario invokes the `disrupt` function to inject a fault into the HTTP requests of the target application.

 ```javascript
     scenarios: {